 Your housing rights in the cost of living crisis

-The eviction ban
+The eviction ban has ended

-During this time, your landlord can still:
+During the ban your landlord could still:

 • send you a valid eviction notice